ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 ```

 Few comments about this definition:
 * `volumes` section: as mentioned on the `Volumes` section of this guide, we need to define the volumes to be used by the pods.
-So in this case we define one volume for the logs, one for the requirements file and one for the logs persistent volume claim.
+So, in this case, we define one volume for the logs, one for the requirements file and one for the logs persistent volume claim.
 * `volumeMounts`: to be able to use the volumes, we need to specify how they should be mounted on within the pod and this section is used for that.
 * `ports`: define the pod's port to expose.
-* `resources`: in this example we just specified the maximum amount of memory allowed to be used by the pod.
+* `resources`: in this example, we just specified the maximum amount of memory allowed to be used by the pod.

 ### Airflow scheduler
 In the case of the scheduler, we only need to create a deployment since it doesn't expose any
-service that other workers need to connect to it.
-However, scheduler is responsible of creating
+service that other workers need to connect to.
+However, the scheduler is responsible of creating
-workers, in this case pods, to run Airflow's tasks so we need to give the needed permissions
+workers (i.e. pods) to run Airflow's tasks so we need to give the needed permissions
 to the scheduler to be able to manage pods on the cluster like creating and deleting them.
 To
 achieve this, we need to define a `ClusterRole` and `ClusterRoleBinding` Kubernetes objects.